Install ngme2 package from pre-built binaries

 mkdir -p ~/.R

-1. Add the following configuration to ~/.R/Makevars:
+1. Add the following configuration to ~/.R/Makevars (use this exact configuration):

 # Use Homebrew LLVM's clang compiler (supports OpenMP)